OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

     xdp-filter-file: /etc/suricata/ebpf/xdp_filter.bpf

 If XDP bypass is used in IPS mode stopping Suricata will trigger a interruption in the traffic.
-To fix that, the provided XDP filter `xdp_filter.bpf` is prodviding a map that will trigger a global bypass if set to 1.
+To fix that, the provided XDP filter `xdp_filter.bpf` is containing a map that will trigger a global bypass if set to 1.
 You need to use `pinned-maps` to benefit of this feature.

 To use it you need to set `#define USE_GLOBAL_BYPASS   1` (instead of 0) in the `xdp_filter.c` file and rebuild the eBPF code and install the eBPF file in the correct place.
 If you write `1` as key `0` then the XDP filter will switch to global bypass mode.
 Set key `0` to `0` to send traffic to Suricata.

 The switch must be activated on all sniffing interface.
-For an interfac named `eth0` the global switch map will be `/sys/fs/bpf/suricata-eth0-global_bypass`.
+For an interface named `eth0` the global switch map will be `/sys/fs/bpf/suricata-eth0-global_bypass`.

 Getting live info about bypass